rderoldan1/doc_to_pdf/README.md

 ## Recomendations

 * use annotate to comment your models and routes files, [please take a look](https://github.com/ctran/annotate_models)
-* I created a css for prettier in order to cusmotize more like gituh, the file is in (this gist)[https://gist.github.com/rderoldan1/6396578#file-rdoc-css-L1], if you like to use it replace the custom css.
+* I created a css for prettier in order to cusmotize more like gituh, the file is in [this gist](https://gist.github.com/rderoldan1/6396578#file-rdoc-css-L1), if you like to use it replace the custom css.
  improvements:
  - Code highlight